21 Best Fitness Apps To Try at Home

-We’ve rounded up the 21 top-rated fitness and exercise apps for 2021 that will help you find the right at-home workout for your needs.
-Whether your preferred regime includes stretching, barre, meditation, yoga, high impact training – like running, lifting, or kickboxing – or something else, this list includes options to help you support a new routine or enhance an existing one, no matter where you are.
+We’ve rounded up the 21 best health and fitness apps that will help you find the right at-home workout routine for your needs.
+Whether your preferred exercise routine includes stretching, barre, meditation, yoga, high impact training – like running, lifting, or kickboxing – or something else, this list of top-rated apps includes options to help you support a new routine or enhance an existing one, no matter where you are.

 Updated on 1/6/21 to replace an image that was showing an error, update the name of an existing app in the list, updates to the latest features and subscription pricing, and add more fitness apps to the list.

 1. Yoga Download — Access to a global library of classes